Singapore Stone: Destruction

 and used as gravel for a road.
 According to one W.H.
 Read, who arrived in Singapore in 1841:

 D. W. Montgomerie, recalling that the Bengal sailors who had discovered the slab while clearing the jungle could not be persuaded to continue the work, commented: "What a pity it is that those who authorized the destruction of the ancient relic were not prevented by some such wholesome superstition!"

 In 1918, the Raffles Museum and Library's Committee of Management asked the Royal Asiatic Society's museum in Calcutta to return the fragments of the sandstone slab, and the Calcutta museum agreed to send one fragment back to the museum.
 Archaeologist John N. Miksic has said that "presumably the other pieces are still in Calcutta".

 Inscription and attempts at decipherment

+Several scholars tried, over time, to better understand the extant text of the Singapore Stone and, ultimately, to decipher it.
+The sub-sections below provide a summary of those decipherment proposals.

 Sir Stamford Raffles

 Raffles himself tried to decipher the inscriptions on the original sandstone slab.
 In his 1834 work, The Malay Peninsula, Captain Peter James Begbie of the Madras Artillery, part of the Honourable East India Company, wrote:

 In the Hikayat Abdullah, Abdullah bin Abdul Kadir (1796–1854), also known as Munshi Abdullah, recorded Raffles taking missionary Rev. Claudius Henry Thomsen and himself to see what Raffles described as a "remarkable stone" in October 1822.
 Raffles apparently took the view that the writing had to be Hindu "because the Hindus were the oldest of all immigrant races in the East, reaching Java and Bali and Siam, the inhabitants of which are all descended from them".